CaveSurveying/tunnelx/symbols/helpfile.md

 **Overlay** to render it and upload it to the cave map overlay automatically, for maximum speed of publication.

+FRAMES - printing frames differs from printing from normal sketches.
+Start by restarting Tunnel then open the frame.
+Do NOT use COPY to bring in any of the separate sketches (as you would do if you were working on the frame).
+Instead go to the Print tab, deselect Transparent, change Quick draw to Full draw and you probably want dpi to be 200dpi or lower (remember to hit return after you change the dpi so you can see the image dimensions change).
+Then do File-DrawImage This will create a png in the top level directory (you won't get asked where to save or filename).

 # Command line #